 I’m Carolyn Zacheis, writing under the pen name of Carolyn Court.
 Last summer, I was privileged to work with Marge Ellenberger to arrange a two-day book signing at the Michigan Lighthouse Festival in 2019.
 I was especially pleased to stay at the Lightkeepers Vintage Cottages near the Pointe Aux Barques Lighthouse, where Bryan and Laura Vogel were warm, wonderful hosts.
 Larry Becker, Lighthouse Board President, and his lovely wife, Marolyn, went out of their way to make us feel welcome.

 I love lighthouses, and I’ve always been drawn to the history of lighthouses from around the world.
-I marvel at the courageous lives of lightkeepers, and I’m fascinated by the heroic spirit they possessed.
+I marvel at the courageous lives of lightkeepers, and I’m fascinated by the heroic spirit they possess.

 Over the years, I have seen numerous lighthouses in my travels to France, England, Scotland, Ireland, Turkey, Central and South America, The Galapagos Islands, The Caribbean, Bermuda, Canada, Tahiti, and America, including Alaska and Hawaii.
-I invariably took the path less traveled, but well worth the effort, to reach those storied towers in the sky.
+I invariably took the path less traveled but well worth the effort, to reach those storied towers in the sky.

 Books by Carolyn Court